pete-machine/torchbricks/CONTRIBUTING.md

 Run `make test` to run the tests.

-Ensure code coverage report shows `100%` coverage, add tests to your PR.
+Ensure code coverage is high and add tests to your PR.

 ## Build the docs locally